Pabitra-33/Magnificent_Evening/README.md

 # Magnificent_Evening

-Developed a beautiful mini-Project Maginificent Evening of Mountains using HTML5 & CSS3.
+Developed a simple & beautiful mini-Project Maginificent Evening of Mountains using HTML5 & CSS3.